No Periodical videos yet. You could help us improve this page by suggesting one.

 I tend to read highlight and annotate using a Kindle, and subscribe to https://readwise.io/ to transfer my notes to the web.
 I would like to have the workflow to be able to write up summaries of books, if only for my own reference.
 At the moment reading my notes is like reading a book in itself.
 Source: 12 months ago

 Some of the things I am doing include highlighting using a Kindle, and with a subscription to https://readwise.io/ downloading those highlights to my laptop.
 It's possible to automatically orgnanise them into chapters and sections.
-Source: about 1 year ago
+Source: 12 months ago

 If it syncs with whatever notes app you're using Readwise might suit your needs.
-Source: about 1 year ago
+Source: almost 1 year ago

 There are some, I've seen Periodical on F-Droid before, but I saw now there's another one called drip.
 Probably more out there, but both of those are also available on Google Play for people who aren't FOSS nerds like me.
 Source: about 2 years ago